leo91000/graphile_worker_rs/docs/src/guides/local-queue.md

 This preserves flag filtering semantics: jobs with forbidden flags are skipped by the worker, and eligible jobs are fetched directly from PostgreSQL with the forbidden flag filter applied.

+A batch claims at most one job from each named queue.
+Other jobs in that queue remain unclaimed until the selected job releases its queue lock, including when another worker fetches the next batch.
+Unnamed jobs can still run concurrently.
+Because candidates are limited before deduplication, a batch can contain fewer jobs than its configured size when many candidates share a queue.